The Eagle, the Phoenix and the Divine Blood

-he Indo-Germanic universe seems to be cyclic: after periodic destruction the world begins anew.
-What is common to
+he Indo-Germanic universe was cyclic: after periodic destruction the world begins anew.
+What is common to these and

-these and other myths is that the world is destroyed (whether by war, fire, flood, ice or pestilence) and with it the gods.
-Thus the purifying Ragnarök is
+other myths is that the world is destroyed (whether by war, fire, flood, ice or pestilence) and with it the gods.
+Thus the purifying Ragnarök is also

-also Götterdämmerung.
-In the Norse myth, gods, giants and most other creatures are destroyed; then (according to the poem Völuspá) a new Earth
+Götterdämmerung.
+In the Norse myth, gods, giants and most other creatures are destroyed; then (according to the poem Völuspá) a new Earth rises

-rises from the waters, some of the gods return and (according to the poem Vafthrúdnismál) from somewhere called Hodd-Mimir's grove there appear
+from the waters, some of the gods return and (according to the poem Vafthrúdnismál) from somewhere called Hodd-Mimir's grove there appear Leifthrasir and

-Leifthrasir and Lif, the only surviving human couple.
-Whether they are to be identified with the first couple Ask and Embla (in the poem Völuspá) is not
+Lif, the only surviving human couple.
+Whether they are to be identified with the first couple Ask and Embla (in the poem Völuspá) is not clear; it is

-clear; it is possible to see in this pair a later tradition -- because it is unlikely to be coincidental that the first letters of their names are also those of
+possible to see in this pair a later tradition -- because it is unlikely to be coincidental that the first letters of their names are also those of the Biblical

-the Biblical Adam and Eve.
+Adam and Eve.
 Like Manu and his unnamed wife, each of these couples represent the mythical ancestors of mankind.
-Into the nangelfireew Earth, from
+After Ragnarok, on the new Earth, from some hidden

 The Content of the Grail